Exhibition with Flowers

 We welcomed 3,300 visitors through the doors.
 The financial outcome for 2012 was a profit of £9200.29.

 Coach parties are welcome at our Festival but pre-booking of both the visit and any refreshments are essential.

 Many of the artefacts used in the displays each year are provided by members of the church, some are hired or loaned free of charge.
 Similarly flowers and foliage used are provided from local gardens or are bought in from Covent Garden.
 Each year the Festival is planned and brought to fruition by a small committee over the preceding nine months.

-Our 2013 Festival National Treasures will take place from Saturday 1st to Thursday 6th June.
-Our theme this year celebrates people, places, events and precious things we value as part of our national heritage.
-Additional attractions to the exhibition include refreshments in the nearby Boniface Centre (last orders 5pm), an art exhibition and sale, stalls, visits to the Governors Room twice daily at 12noon and 3pm (3pm only Sunday), visits to the bell tower at 2pm daily and a series of evening concerts.
-The concerts are Music for a Summer Evening (Saturday), local singing group Mellow D (Monday), the Holy Cross Junior Choristers (Tuesday) and Crediton Town Band (Wednesday).
-All the concerts begin at 7pm and last about 45 minutes.
+Our 2013 Festival National Treasures took place from Saturday 1st to Thursday 6th June.
+Our theme this year celebrated people, places, events and precious things we value as part of our national heritage.
+Additional attractions to the exhibition included refreshments in the nearby Boniface Centre, an art exhibition and sale, stalls, visits to the Governors’ Room twice daily at 12noon and 3pm (3pm only Sunday), visits to the bell tower at 2pm daily and a series of evening concerts.
+The concerts were Music for a Summer Evening (Saturday), local singing group Mellow D (Monday), the Holy Cross Junior Choristers (Tuesday) and Crediton Town Band (Wednesday).
+All the concerts began at 7pm and lasted about 45 minutes.

 Enquiries should please be directed to: Sue Sparling Tel: 01363 776681 or using the email below: